Intro to China’s policymaking process

 Every five years, the Party sets a new policy agenda.

-The group responsible for fleshing out the Party’s goals is the National Development and Reform Commission (NDRC), a ministerial-level government body.
+The group responsible for fleshing out the Party’s goals is the National Development and Reform Commission (NDRC), a government ministry under the State Council.

 The NDRC takes the Party’s recommendations and gets input from many different stakeholders, including other central government bodies, local governments, government think tanks, academics, and titans of industry.
 That input is incorporated into the first draft of China’s most important policy document: the National Five-Year Plan (FYP).